 How Long Does Mastering Take?

 One of the most common questions artists and producers ask is: how long does mastering take?
-The answer depends on several factors, including the type of project, the format requirements, and the level of revision needed.
+The answer depends on several factors, including the type of project, the format requirements, and the level of revisions needed.
 Understanding the process helps you plan your release schedule and communicate effectively with your mastering engineer.

-1. Turnaround Times
+Turnaround Times

 Here is a clear guide to my typical turnaround times: